Game and Tournament Rules

 Base Running

-• 3B/Home – Point of no return: Once a runner crosses a line halfway between third (3rd) base and home plate, the runner must continue and cannot go back to 3rd base.
-A runner returning to 3rd after crossing the halfway point, in the opinion of the umpire, is to be called out.
+• 3B/Home – “Point of no return”: Once a runner crosses a “commitment” line halfway between third (3rd) base and home plate, the runner must continue and cannot go back to 3rd base.
+A runner returning to 3rd after crossing the halfway point, in the opinion of the umpire, is out.
+“Crossing” the commitment line shall mean any part of the body touching the chalk line or the ground beyond the line.

-• Pinch runners: Use of pinch runners is not to be routine.
+• Pinch runners limited: Use of pinch runners is not to be routine.
 A player who can bat is generally expected to run the bases.
-A team may call for a pinch runner for a batter who reaches base but is injured while running.
-A pinch runner may be used for a player who has a pre-existing injury (as opposed to simply a slow runner) subject to approval and in the sole discretion of the umpire.
-A pinch runner must be the batter who made the most recent out in the same inning, or, if there are no outs, the batter who made the last out of the prior inning.
 Use of a pinch runner shall only be requested due to injury and shall in no event be used to seek an advantage, i.e, no “rabbits” and no routine substitutions.

 Mercy Rule & Scoring

 • The home team will not bat in the 6th inning (or final inning if declared due to time limit) if/when it has the lead.
-Play shall cease in the bottom half of the last inning when the home team’s score surpasses the visiting team’s score.
-This rule will be in place regardless of any tie-breaker rules.

 • If your team is clearly superior, or having an exceptionally good game, DO NOT RUN UP THE SCORE.
-Any teams doing so will be subject to expulsion and will not be invited back.
-There are plenty of serious tournaments to play in; this is not one of them.
+Any teams doing so will be subject to expulsion and will not be invited back.There are plenty of serious tournaments to play in; this is not one of them.
 See below on tie-breakers – there are no benefits for scoring extra runs.

 Game Length & Time Limit Rules

-• Regular games are scheduled to be 6 innings and should be played to conclusion whenever possible.
+• GAME LENGTH: Regular games are scheduled to be 6 innings and should be played to conclusion whenever possible.
 With 45 minutes allocated to each game, umpires shall track the time of first pitch and shall not permit a new inning to begin after 40 minutes of play, unless it is a 7th inning because the game is tied after 6 innings.
-Otherwise there is no time limit for games unless a tournament-wide time limit is declared, in the discretion of the tournament director, if the tournament is behind schedule.
+Otherwise, there is no time limit for games unless a tournament-wide time limit is declared, in the discretion of the tournament director, if the tournament is behind schedule.

-• Games that are tied after 6 innings shall go to a 7th inning to try to establish a winner.
-The 7th inning will be played using “California tiebreaker” rules: The inning shall begin with 1 out and a runner on second base, who shall be the last batter (not necessasrily last out) of the previous inning.
+• TIES: Games that are tied after 6 innings shall go to a 7th inning to try to establish a winner.
+The 7th inning will be played using “California tiebreaker” rules: The inning shall begin with 1 OUT and a runner on second base, who shall be the last batter (not necessarily last out) of the previous inning.
 There shall be no run limit (mercy rule) for any extra inning.
 Any game tied after 7 innings will be declared a tie, except any “Final Four” playoff games and the tournament final game, each of which will be played to conclusion.

 • The umpire is the sole authority on time-keeping for the game and has sole discretion regarding whether to continue play.